buks001/amazon-connect-InterVision-use-case/README.md

 This flow creates a Help Desk Interactive Voice Response (IVR) application that uses natural language to identify phrases spoken by a caller and perform the correct action.

 # Second use case
-# personilized contact contact center
+# Personilized contact contact center
 (InterVision Use Case/contactflow/Intervision demo flow usecase) (InterVision Use Case/contactflow/lamda_db_personalized_flow_intervision) (InterVision Use Case/Intervisionbot-DRAFT-POII7PBLFK-LexJson.zip) https://github.com/buks001/amazon-connect-InterVision-use-case/blob/main/InterVision%20Use%20Case/Intervisionbot-DRAFT-POII7PBLFK-LexJson.zip
-This flow Creates serverless application with AWS Lambda and Amazon DynamoDB with the Lambda function to an Amazon Connect instance Create new users, new queues, and modify a routing profile The function performs database queries and updates to maintain a record of customer interactions.
+This flow Creates serverless application with AWS Lambda and Amazon DynamoDB with the Lambda function to an Amazon Connect instance Create new users, new queues, and modify a routing profile.
+The function performs database queries and updates to maintain a record of customer interactions.

+ #How to test
+ Simply dial this number and follow each play prompts 866-573-2012